EnzoAgosta/tournament-eval/README.md

 The framework only cares about ordinal rankings.
 The models can be GPT, Claude, a local Llama, or the checkpoint you fine-tuned an hour ago.
 They don't need to agree, and they don't need to know anything about each other.

 **Order-invariant aggregation.**
-There's no Elo, no match history, no score that drifts as judgments accumulate.
+There's no Elo, no match history, no score that drifts as rankings accumulate.
 Every ranking is independent.
 Once you have the set of rankings, aggregating them is order-invariant — Borda count, Condorcet, Bradley–Terry, whatever you choose — and the result doesn't depend on the order you feed the rankings in.

 > **A note on determinism.** Generation itself is *not* reproducible — models are sampled at a temperature, so two runs can differ.
 The order-invariance is a property of the aggregation math over a fixed set of rankings, not of the model outputs.
 If you need reproducible generation, pin temperature/seed at the client level.

 **Full reasoning capture.**
-Every judge's reasoning is preserved alongside its ranking, so you can run the tournament once and analyze it many ways — which model values fluency over accuracy, which is most self-consistent, which one's reasoning tracks human preference.
+Every ranker's reasoning is preserved alongside its ranking, so you can run the tournament once and analyze it many ways — which model values fluency over accuracy, which is most self-consistent, which one's reasoning tracks human preference.
 The rankings are the output; the reasoning is the audit trail.

 ## Not Elo, not pairwise

 If you've ranked models before, you've probably reached for one of two tools.
 This is neither.

 **Elo — and its descendants Glicko, TrueSkill, arena leaderboards — is sequential by construction.** Every match nudges a running score, so a rating depends on match history and the order games were played in.
-There's no running score here to nudge: every judgment is independent and stateless.
+There's no running score here to nudge: every ranking is independent and stateless.
 Feed the rankings in any order and the aggregate is identical — by design.

 **Pairwise comparison collapses every decision to "A vs B."** To order N candidates you collect a pile of binary votes and reconstruct a global order, which can contradict itself (A beats B beats C beats A).
-Here each judge ranks the entire field at once and returns one complete ordinal order, reasoned over all candidates together, rather than stitched back from fragments.
+Here each ranker orders the entire field at once and returns one complete ordinal order, reasoned over all candidates together, rather than stitched back from fragments.

-### Contestants and judges are separate axes
+### Contestants and rankers are separate axes

 `generate_all` and `rank_all` each take their own list of clients, so the two roles are fully decoupled:

-- **N candidates judged by the same N models** — the full circular tournament.
+- **N candidates ranked by the same N models** — the full circular tournament.
-- **2 candidates, 15 judges** — a small head-to-head settled by a large, diverse panel.
+- **2 candidates, 15 rankers** — a small head-to-head settled by a large, diverse panel.
-- **15 candidates, 2 judges** — a wide field filtered by a couple of trusted graders.
+- **15 candidates, 2 rankers** — a wide field filtered by a couple of trusted rankers.
-- **5 fine-tunes judged by 3 frontier models** — contestants and judges from entirely different tiers.
+- **5 fine-tunes ranked by 3 frontier models** — contestants and rankers from entirely different tiers.

 Same pipeline, same data model.
-Who generates and who judges are just two lists.
+Who generates and who ranks are just two lists.

 ## Install